zuccha/smw-code/blocks/shop/README.md

 This can be used to create any sort of blocks that require payment, in addition to those included here that add items to the item box.
 For instance, you could spawn sprites, flip the ON/OFF switch, etc.

-## Changelog

-### v2.0.0 (2024-01-02)

-#### Breaking:

-- Instead of using file "shop\_\_pay.asm", the shop blocks rely on "routines/check_and_pay.asm".

-#### Changed:

-- Replace "shop\_\_pay.asm" with "routines/check_and_pay.asm"

-### v1.0.1 (2023-08-01)

-#### Fixed

-- Ensure SA-1 compatibility

-### v1.0.0 (2023-08-01)

-#### Added

-- Create "shop item from below" block
-- Create "shop item through" block
-- Create "shop powerup from below" block
-- Create "shop powerup through" block
-- Allow using bonus stars as cost
-- Allow using coins as cost
-- Allow using lives as cost
-- Allow using score as cost
-- Allow customizing sound effect played when buying
-- Allow customizing sound effect played when not buying ("from below" blocks)
-- Allow customizing what shop block becomes after usage ("from below" blocks)
-- Allow choosing if the element for sale is infinite or there is only one

-#### Documentation

-- Write instructions (README)
-- Write changelog